A Lyga: Sponsorship

 The official ball supplier for the A lyga games in 2023 is Adidas.
-Nike held this contract between 2013-2022, when they took over from Adidas.
+Nike held this contract between 2013 and 2022, when they took over from Adidas.

 Hall of Fame

 Interbellum and WWII

 After Lithuania gained independence in 1918, the first ever football tournament was held in 1922.

 Seasons

 Note: In 1924–1930, 1935, 1942, 1942–1943 and 1945 seasons there was no unified league and winners were decided using either a play–off format or a single game between winners of separate divisions.

 Performance by club

 All champions from this period are defunct.

 Post-War period and the Lithuanian SSR Championship

 During the Lithuania's Soviet occupation, each soviet republic ran their separate football championship.
 The clubs could either participate in the competition of the soviet republic, or in the Soviet Union football league system.